BusyDizzy/BusyDizzy/README.md

 </h1>

 ### :man_technologist: About Me :
-I am a Java Developer from Russia and based in Thailand.
+I am a Java Developer from Russia based in Thailand.

 - :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building Java applications.